Our Commitment to Innovation

 The story of the iTrace is one of decades of research, testing, and a commitment to constant innovation.
 At the turn of the century, what would eventually become the modern iTrace was a tool used mainly by clinical professors and research scientists.
 Its unique view of ocular function made it a critical tool in establishing the data that brought new products from Alcon, Johnson & Johnson, and others to market.

-Because the iTrace is the only tool on the market that uses proprietary ray tracing to get a truly objective simulation of functional vision, doctors ultimately realized the true potential of this unique scanning device.
+Because the iTrace is the only tool on the market that uses proprietary Ray Tracing to get a truly objective simulation of functional vision, doctors ultimately realized the true potential of this unique scanning device.
 By the first decade of the 2000s, the iTrace became a critical tool for doctors that wanted to gain unprecedented insight into their patients’ vision.

 With each new enhancement we have made to the iTrace over the last decade, Tracey Technologies reaffirms our commitment to doctors and their patients.
 Ensuring your patients’ quality of vision remains our top priority.
 Here’s how far the technology has come:

-WHAT’S NEW IN THE ITRACE 6
+WHAT’S NEW IN iTRACE 7?

 2016